Editor's note: This story may contain spoilers for prying little eyes!

 The shoes at the front door are likely piling up, so quickly put together a homemade shoe train for your elf to ride.
 Of course, the elf can go in the lead shoe and serve as the conductor.

 Maybe the family pet thinks your elf is a toy — we will never tell.
-Pose them together when you hear the kids coming and your daily elf work is done!
+Pose them next to each other when you hear the kids coming and your daily elf work is done!

 Elves just want to have fun — and take selfies.
 Have the family elf take some funny selfies on your phone to share with the kids, or prop your phone up as they're padding down the hall in the morning as if the elf was caught in action.